WauSoft/GalaxyLeague/REBALANCING.md

 A suggested addendum to this was that each board half/third was a capture zone, instead of just the starting spot.
 So all you'd have to do would be to bring the flag into your team's side of the board to score.

+# Ideas for Specials and Star Players

+Balancing idea for star players: Health that limits the number of times they can be knocked down.

+## Rally 🌟

+Each friendly player within this player's reach or sharing a dogpile with this player gets +1 to Fgt.

+## Brave Sir Robert 🌟

+Rally but for Flt.

+## See Ya 🌟

+Move +3

+## Yeet🌟

+Throw +3

+## Inspire 🌟🌟

+Each friendly player within this player's reach or sharing a dogpile with this player gets +2 to all (Fgt, Flt, Mov, Thr) attributes.

+## Stand up and Fight 🌟🌟

+Grant +2 Fgt to a player within throwing distance.

+## Run Forest, Run! 🌟🌟

+Grant +2 Flt to a player within throwing distance.

+## Carthean Raging Bull 🌟🌟🌟

+If this player moves their full move distance before shoving, grant the player +5 Fgt.

+A successful shove pushes the affected players two hexes instead of the usual one.

+## Song of the Siren 🌟🌟🌟

+Grant one of the following bonuses to a player within throwing distance:

+- +3 Fgt
+- +3 Flt
+- +4 Mov
+- +4 Thr

+## THE POWER OF MEI COMPELS YOU 🌟🌟🌟🌟

+Take control of any opposing non-star player within throwing distance.

+## A Giant Leap for Birdkind 🌟🌟🌟🌟

+Throwing a flag causes this player to land with it.